flatironinstitute/finufft/docs/tutorial/inv1d2.rst

 However, often your model for the function is a global Fourier series, in which case, what we describe below is a good starting point.
 We first assume that the samples are noise-free and no regularization is needed, then proceed to the noisy regularized case.
+We also illustrate well- and ill-conditioned cases.

 Here's code to set up a random complex-valued test problem of size 600000 by 300000 (way too large to solve directly):